sushidev-team/AngularJS---AuthSrv/readme.md

 ### Configuration

 This module for angularJS requires an api call where the following json-response come back.
 At least an user id and/or user roles should be provided.
-The used DB module is explained here ([a link](https://github.com/AMBERSIVE/AngularJS---DBSrv)).
+The used DB module is explained [here](https://github.com/AMBERSIVE/AngularJS---DBSrv).
 For further information about the authentication mechanism while using the DB-Service please visit the documentation there.

 ```sh